 The rules changed for claiming the ERC in 2021.
 Eligible small business owners can claim up to 70% of qualified wages up to $10,000 paid to each employee per quarter.
-This means that a small business owner can claim up to $7,000 per quarter per employee, with a maximum cap of $28,000 per employee in 2021.
+This means that a small business owner can claim up to $7,000 per quarter per employee, with a maximum cap of $21,000 per employee in 2021.
+Recovery startup businesses may also be eligible to claim ERC for wages paid in 2021 Q4.
 Learn more in our step-by-step guide on how to calculate your ERC credit.

 Step 3: Fill Out & File Form 941-X

 To retroactively claim the ERC, you will need to file an amended quarterly tax return.
 This is done by using Form 941-X. Using this form, you will enter information about your business and calculations determining the amount of your ERC.
 Once completed, you will submit Form 941-X to the IRS by mail.

 One last thing to remember is that a new Form 941-X is required for each quarter for which you plan to claim the credit.
 For example, if you plan to claim the credit for Q1 and Q2 in 2021, you’ll need to complete and submit two separate forms to the IRS.
 Learn how to fill out form 941-X properly and submit it to the IRS.